IceLace/verification_code/README.md

 * const accountSid = '<TWILIO_ACCOUNT_ID>';
 * const authToken = '<TWILIO_TOKEN>';

+[link] A (https://github.com/IceLace/verification_code/blob/main/verification%20code.png "Diagram") of the algoritm can be found in the repository.

 ## To Execute backend open a new terminal:
-1.- cd backend
+1. cd backend
-2.- npm install
+2. npm install
-3.- npm start
+3. npm start

 * Backend is executed in port 9000

 ## To Execute Frontend open a new terminal:
-1.- cd frontend
+1. cd frontend
-2.- npm install
+2. npm install
-3.- npm start
+3. npm start

 * Frontend is executed in port 3000